-33.2.2 Directory URIs
+35.2.2 Directory URIs

-The grid layer provides a mapping from URI to data.
-To turn this into a graph of directories and files, the "vdrive" layer (which sits on top of the grid layer) needs to keep track of "directory nodes", or "dirnodes" for short.
+The key-value store layer provides a mapping from URI to data.
+To turn this into a graph of directories and files, the "file store" layer (which sits on top of the key-value store layer) needs to keep track of "directory nodes", or "dirnodes" for short.
 Tahoe-LAFS Directory Nodes describes how these work.